Visit the Maritime Archives and Library

 Entry to and use of the archives and library is free.

-The Maritime Archives and Library will close to the public for Christmas from 4.30pm on Tuesday 17 December 2019 and will not reopen until Monday 30 March 2020 at 10.30am, due to the closure of the second floor of Merseyside Maritime Museum as we prepare the new Life on board gallery.
+The Maritime Archives and Library is closed to the public and will not reopen until Monday 30 March 2020 at 10.30am, due to the closure of the second floor of Merseyside Maritime Museum as we prepare the new Life on board gallery.

 Staff can be contacted via email and telephone during the closure period but will only have limited access to collections.